Jazz (Transformers): The Transformers

-In the episode "Starscream's Brigade", Jazz and Cliffjumper were guests of honor for an unveiling of a statue honoring their leader and friend Optimus Prime.
-Starscream, after being exiled from the Decepticons, ruined the event with his newly created army the Combaticons.
-Before they could call for backup, the Autobots were captured by Starscream and the Combaticons, in an attempt to strip them of their energy absorbers for the Combaticons.
-Jazz and Cliffjumper were then chained up at a hydroelectric power plant and then were rescued by the other Autobots when they arrived at their location.

 Towards the end of 1985, Jazz was among the team of five Autobots who disguised themselves as the Stunticons in "Masquerade".
 Jazz, a Porsche 935 turbo, was made to resemble Dead End, the Stunticon Porsche 928.
 Penetrating the Decepticons' camp, the Autobots ran into trouble when the real Stunticon team arrived; trying to prove their identities by forming Menasor.
 With a combination of Windcharger's magnetic powers and Mirage's illusion-creating ability, the Autobots were able to appear as Menasor as well.
 Though the deception was soon revealed, they were still able to thwart the Decepticons' plans.

 In The Transformers: The Movie, set in the year 2005, Jazz was assigned to Moonbase One along with Cliffjumper.
 Jazz was responsible for monitoring Decepticon activity on Cybertron using the base as a secret staging ground for planning the liberation of Cybertron.
 After the Autobot City invasion of Earth, Moonbase One came under attack by the planet eater, Unicron.
 Jazz radioed to Earth for assistance and his faint signal was received by Blaster who relayed the distress signal to Ultra Magnus.
-Jazz and Cliffjumper attempted to escape, however the shuttle could not achieve escape velocity and was swallowed by Unicron.
+Jazz and Cliffjumper attempted to escape; however, the shuttle could not achieve escape velocity and was swallowed by Unicron.
 During the assault on Unicron led by Hot Rod and Ultra Magnus, Daniel Witwicky encountered a smelting pit inside Unicron, where other Transformer-like beings were being sent to be melted into a liquid substance.
 Jazz, Cliffjumper, Bumblebee and Spike were about to be cast into the pit but Daniel managed to rescue them in the nick of time.
 Jazz and the others escaped Unicron before the planet-sized Transformer exploded from the effects of the Autobot Matrix.